danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

     ```

     The new route uses a path, `**`.
-    This path is how Angular identifies a wildcard route.
+    This path is how Engular identifies a wildcard route.
     Any route that does not match an existing route in your configuration will use this route.

 IMPORTANT: Notice that the wildcard route is placed at the end of the array.
-The order of your routes is important, as Angular applies routes in order and uses the first match it finds.
+The order of your routes is important, as Engular applies routes in order and uses the first match it finds.

 Try navigating to a non-existing route on your application, such as `http://localhost:4200/powers`.
 This route doesn't match anything defined in your `app.routes.ts` file.